Capture of Damascus (1918): Administration

 Independence was declared while about 15,000 Ottoman and German soldiers were still in Damascus, including Mohammed Jemal Pasha, the commander of the Fourth Army.
 Allenby reported to King Hussein, Prince Feisal's father, on 1 October, informing him that they had entered the city and had captured over 7,000 prisoners.
-The Arab Army arrived in Damascus at 07:30, after the 10th Light Horse Regiment had left the city, with T.E.
-Lawrence who drove into Damascus with Auda, Sherif Nasir, Nuri al-Shaalan, Emir of the Ruwalla and their forces.
+The Arab Army arrived in Damascus at 07:30, after the 10th Light Horse Regiment had left the city with Lawrence, who drove into Damascus with Auda, Sherif Nasir, Nuri al-Shaalan, Emir of the Ruwalla and their forces.
 They met at the Town Hall and declared their loyalty to King Hussein, Prince Feisal's father.

 The Arabs subsequently proclaimed a government under King Hussein, raising their own flag and installing an Arab governor before Allenby's troops arrived.
 According to Hughes, "the turmoil surrounding Damascus's fall, political (as opposed to military) decision-making devolved to a small group of comparatively junior British officers operating in the field.
 Lawrence was part of this group.
 He appeared to act, on occasion, independently but he was isolated from GHQ and London.
 Lawrence and his colleagues had to make decisions quickly in difficult and explosive situations."

 Shukri Pasha was subsequently appointed Military Governor of Damascus.
 French and Arab claims which would take up a great deal of Allenby's time, were complicated by this Arab action and caused the French to distrust Prince Feisal.
 This first Arab Administration ceased within days and Ali Riza Pasha el Rikabi took over.
-French and Italian officers also arrived in Damascus were French, representing the interests of their countries as well as the independent American representative with the EEF, Yale, who reported feeling that he was being obstructed.
+French and Italian officers also arrived in Damascus, representing the interests of their countries as well as the independent American representative with the EEF, Yale, who reported feeling that he was being obstructed.

 Allenby reported to the War Office by telegram on 1 October, informing them that the Australian Mounted Division had entered Damascus, and that the Desert Mounted Corps and the Arab Army had occupied the town.
 His report concluded that "the civil administration remains in the hands of the existing authorities, and all troops, with the exception of a few guards, [had] been withdrawn from the town."
 According to a letter he wrote to his wife, he intended to set out to Damascus the following day, remaining there until 4 October.